PhD Dissertation: The aesthetics of the virtual

 Translation:

-All changes that ever occur have been present virtually from the beginning in every monad, or rather in the law of change implanted in it by God, and unfold sequentially like the unwinding of a clock’s springs.
-In this way, the entire real world, with all its transient and permanent states, becomes the image of an ideal world of laws in God’s mind.
+All changes that ever occur have been virtually present from the very beginning within every monad—or rather, within the law of change implanted in it by God—and they unfold sequentially like wound-up clock springs.
+In this way, the entire real world, with all its shifting and permanent states, becomes the reflection of an ideal world of laws within the divine intellect.

 It becomes evident that the Romantics engage with the motif of infinity: since each text generates a new and genuinely individual work of art with every act of reception, as Hoffmann suggested in his review of Beethoven, a text unfolds into a sprawling tree of plural possibilities.
 This “unlimited diversity”67 is thus already implanted in every textual “preparation”.